yukinogatari/TheOtherRoles-GM/README.md

 \
 **Changes in v1.5:**
-- Time Master - Buff: He is not affected by his rewind anymore, which gives him more utility.
+- Time Master - Buff: He is not affected by his rewind anymore, which gives them more utility.
 Players will now be rewinded out of vents.
 - Mini - Nerf: The Mini now grows up (see [Mini](#mini)) and becomes a normal Crewmate at some point.
 A growing Mini is not killable anymore.
 Some tasks are still not doable for the small Mini, we are working on that.
 But eventually when growing up it can do all the tasks as it's size increases.
 - Seer - Nerf: Added an option that sets how often the Seer mistakes the player for another.
 - Hacker - Nerf: The Hacker now only sees the additional information when he activates his "Hacker mode".
 That should stops the Hacker from camping the admin table/vitals.